imsh8165-spec/claude-zen-1/README.md

 An old copy of the proxy.
 Pull the latest and re-run `./install.sh`.

 **`Unable to connect to API (ConnectionRefused)`**
-You ran `claude`, not `claude-zen`.
+You ran `claude`, not `claude-zen-1`.
 The launcher starts the proxy for you.

 **Model answers nothing, `"stop_reason":"max_tokens"`** Reasoning models spend their token budget thinking before emitting text.
 Not a